martinnff/Binning/README.md

   - ${\bf Sum} =ev_1+ev_2+ev_3$

 The functions were written in c++ using the Rcpp package and make use of openMP parallelisation.
-It also consists of wraper functions written in R to interface to this c++ code.
+It also consists of wraper functions written in R to interface this c++ code.

 The images below shows the raw pointcloud of three geometric shapes and the surface variation extracted using a neighborhood cube of size 3, the surface variation is ploted on the grid nodes.
 This feature seems to be usefull to identify the shape of corners.